How to Dehydrate Shrimp – Dehydrating Shrimp, A Step-by-Step Guide

 Dehydrated food items do not take long to start hydrating from naturally occurring household humidity.
 Do not leave dehydrated food items exposed to the elements any longer than necessary because of the increased risk of mold growth.

 A wide-mouth canning jar funnel is handy for the task of getting dehydrated food from the trays into the canning jars with minimal spillage.
 It’s not a necessity, but having one does make the job easier and faster.
-Need one, check them out on Amazon.
+If you need one, check them out on Amazon.

 Every day, check the jar for moisture.
 Roll the jar contents around and note any clumping or sticking.
 If seen, put the contents back on the dehydrator for several more hours.
 Since canning jars are clear, it’s easy to see what’s inside.